Singer-songwriter Dan Korn weaves beguiling melodies around exquisitely-crafted lyrics. His evocative songs are "laden with farewells".

 In the Summer of 2016, Korn toured in America for the first time alongside LA-based Jeremiah & The Red Eyes.
 Together, they played 21 shows in 7 states.

-2017 is seeing Korn make over 100 live appearances in 12 different European countries.
+2017 saw Korn make over 100 live appearances in 12 European countries.

 2018 will see the release of Dan Korn's second album.